Choosing a new wireless router is like choosing a new president.

 4. NETGEAR AC1750 - Best for Streaming

 Are you a Game of Thrones fanatic?
 Love streaming your favorite shows on Netflix?
-Want a router which, apart from giving best wireless signals, provide best Wi-Fi security?
+Want a router which, apart from giving the best wireless signals, provides the best Wi-Fi security?
 If your answers to all these questions are in the affirmative, make sure to get the Netgear AC1750.

-What they do, rather, is to increase its signal strength.
+What they do, rather, is increase its signal strength.
 If you cannot afford to place the router in your room, just tinker with the orientation of antennas.
-Afterward, you’d receive as many signals as if the router is indeed placed in your room.
+Afterward, you’ll receive as many signals as you would if the router was indeed placed in your room.

 As streamer, you will like that because, the Wi-Fi coverage is extended and the connection is stable for voice and HD video.